Highland Community College is pleased to announce that Gregory Cary has been named the new Head... Read More

 This course covers the tools and materials required for the Building Trades.
 Students will be introduced to wood and lumber, engineered panels, and engineered lumber products, fasteners, hand tools, portable power tools, and stationary power tools.
 Students will begin to safely operate hand and power tools.
 This course covers the safety and job hazards for the building trades industry.
-Students will identify types of job hazards, accident prevention measures, lists classes of fires, be familiar with a fire extinguisher, demonstrate proper methods of lifting, list forms of eye protection, and learn ways to protect hands when working with a table saw.
+Students will identify types of job hazards, accident prevention measures, lists classes of fires, be familiar with a fire extinguisher, demonstrate proper methods of lifting, list forms of eye protection, learn ways to protect hands when working with a table saw.

 BTT 106 Introductory Craft Skills (3)

 This course includes the general and specific introduction into the construction business.
 The study of the Occupational Outlook and the various types of jobs available is also included.
 Students will need to pass a safety test on hand and power tools and equipment operations.
 The course also presents basic mathematics and its application to the construction industry.

 This is a step by step class that teaches the student how to use equipment, tools and fasteners; measure, cut, drill, join, fasten and finish various types of hardwoods and softwoods.
 The student will read, and interpret plans, elevations, schedules, sections, and details contained in basic construction drawings.
 Students master a variety of construction skills by applying knowledge through their participation in a ‘student design-built’ house project.

 BTT 111 Roof & Framing (3)

 A practical study of roof styles including gambrel, gamble, shed, hips, and trusses.
 The course covers rafter/truss design, lay-out, and framing.
 Students will also learn about cornice, soffits, and gable end construction.